Feyerabend/vm/basal0/TINY.md

 Bill Gates lamented.

+Well the aftermath is much in echo still today, as you can imagine.
+Nearly the same arguments for and against.
+Reactions reverbed.
+But there was something else that happend: the start of software that wasn't protected in Tiny BASIC.

+> TINY BASIC FOR INTEL 8080 VERSION 2.0
+> BY LI-CHEN WANG MODIFIED AND TRANSLATED
+> TO INTEL MNEMONICS BY ROGER RAUSKOLB
+> 10 OCTOBER, 1976 @COPYLEFT ALL WRONGS
+> RESERVED

 Tiny Basic, some comments on code, and the "vm".
 Tiny Basic as a start of the open source movement,